 This is how the application process works

-Start proposal in good time
+Start proposal well in advance

 You can unlock proposal and make changes at any time, right up until the last application date.
 If you unlock proposal, you must then mark it as ready for it to be registered when the call for proposals closes.